-Once you’ve identified the reason(s) that led to the customer cancelling, Chargify recommends working to align solutions to customer’s problems: “This is pretty self-explanatory, but you would be surprised at how many companies miss the mark on this.
-If you discovered in your call with your cancelled subscriber that their issue had to do with pricing, then the solution you offer should tie back into pricing.”
-Chargify also offers a list of actionable solutions to win back cancelled customers – we highly recommend checking out the full list – but here are a few to get you started:
+Once you’ve identified the reason(s) that led to the customer canceling, Chargify recommends working to align solutions to the customer’s problems: “This is pretty self-explanatory, but you would be surprised at how many companies miss the mark on this.
+If you discovered in your call with your canceled subscriber that their issue had to do with pricing, then the solution you offer should tie back into pricing.”
+Chargify also offers a list of actionable solutions to win back canceled customers – we highly recommend checking out the full list – but here are a few to get you started:

 Enhancements to decrease future cancellations

 In an ideal world, you would retain every customer that you talk to but in reality this isn’t going to happen.
-But as Chargify points out, “Don’t let conversations with cancelled customers go to waste!
-The feedback loop (Build > Measure > Learn) is just as important here; you can use what you learn from cancelled customers to continue to improve.”
+But as Chargify points out, “Don’t let conversations with canceled customers go to waste!
+The feedback loop (Build > Measure > Learn) is just as important here; you can use what you learn from canceled customers to continue to improve.”